nattyht/projects/bpc/README.md

 # Scrape psychotherpist emails from the British Psychoanalytic Council (BPC) website

-This notebook allows yout to scrape email addresses for BPC psychotherapists from the first 5 pages or results.
+This notebook allows yout to scrape email addresses for BPC psychotherapists from the first 5 pages of results.

 Input:
 Users enter the postcode and radius for which they would like to search for psychotherapists.